aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-rendering-techniques/rendering-barcode-servlet/_index.md

 ## Introduction

-Creating a **barcode servlet** is a common requirement when you need to serve dynamic barcode images directly from a web application.
-In this tutorial you’ll learn how to **create barcode servlet** in Java and **generate barcode image java** using Aspose.BarCode.
-We’ll walk through each step, explain why each piece matters, and show you how to integrate the solution into a standard Java servlet environment.
+In this tutorial you’ll learn **how to create an Aspose Barcode Java servlet** that streams a **dynamic barcode image** straight to the browser.
+We’ll walk through every line of code, explain why each piece matters, and show you how to **set response contenttype** correctly so the client receives a proper PNG.
+By the end, you’ll be able to integrate barcode generation into any Java web application with just a few lines of code.

 ## Quick Answers
 - **What does the servlet return?** A PNG image of the generated barcode.